System Guide

 })

 The packages are distributed as ES6 modules.
 This means that it is not currently practical to run the library without some kind of bundler (which packages up a modular program into a single big JavaScript file) or module loader.
-If you are new to bundling, I recommend looking into rollup or Webpack.
+If you are new to bundling, I recommend looking into rollup or Vite.

 Functional Core, Imperative Shell